Speikboden (South Tyrol): Toboggan runs

 There are two toboggan runs starting from the top station of the Speikboden gondola.
 One leads down to Weißenbach, the other to Luttach where a free ski-bus is available to take tobogganers back to the Speikboden bottom station.

 Paragliding and hang-gliding

 Speikboden has become world-renowned among cross-country paragliders thanks to Kurt Eder.
-Although he seldom leaves his home region, the South Tyrolean is a "regular" on the winners’ podium at international XC paragliding championships – a testimony to the excellence of this paragliding location.
-Speikboden offers a superb XC destination for newcomers to the sport and experienced pilots alike.
-Flying is possible all year round but the months between June and September offer the best conditions.
-The panoramas from the launching sites are vast and sweeping; on the south side you can see all the way to the Central Dolomites.
+Although he seldom leaves his home region, the South Tyrolean is a "regular" on the winners’ podium at international XC paragliding championships.
+Speikboden offers a XC destination for newcomers to the sport and experienced pilots alike.
+Flying is possible all year round but the months between June and September offer the optimal conditions.
+The panoramas from the launching sites are vast; on the south side you can see all the way to the Central Dolomites.
 Speikboden is located directly to the south of the Zillertal Alpine Divide which means it is poorly shielded from the wind from the north and flying is not recommended if this wind is too strong.
 The towering Durreck range behind Speikboden does, however, protect the launching areas from moderate north-winds.